 Because many of those functional digital marketing benefits have unexpected emotional impact.

-If you are a classically trained marketing, it can often feel like digital marketing has come along and taken a great big dump over all your training.
+If you are a classically trained marketer, it can often feel like digital marketing has come along and taken a great big dump over all your training.

 When you are classically trained, you know the techniques and processes to pull on.
 You know what a market research brief or a marketing plan, or how to give feedback on an advertising idea.
 It’s predicate and comfortable.
 And digital marketing dumps all over that predictability and comfortableness.